AlphaDDA: Strategies for Adjusting the Playing Strength of a Fully Trained AlphaZero System to a Suitable Human Training Partner: Introduction

-I propose AlphaDDA, a game AI player with a dynamic adaptation of its skill according to the game state.
-AlphaDDA is based on AlphaZero and consists of Monte Carlo tree search (MCTS) and a deep neural network (DNN).
-AlphaDDA estimates the value of the game state from the board state using the DNN.
-AlphaDDA adjusts its skill to the opponent by changing its skill according to the estimated value.
-This paper denotes the algorithm of AlphaDDA and that it can adjust its skill to an opponent at the board games.
+In this study, we propose AlphaDDA, which is a game AI that adapts its skill dynamically according to the game state.
+AlphaDDA is based on AlphaZero and consists of a Monte Carlo tree search (MCTS) and a deep neural network (DNN).
+AlphaDDA estimates the value of the game state from the board state using a DNN.
+It then adjusts its skill to that of the opponent by changing its skill according to the estimated value.
+This study presents the AlphaDDA algorithm, and demonstrates its ability to adjust its skill to that of an opponent in board games.